What is Accounts Payable? (Definition, Process & Examples)

 What does accounts payable do?

-The role of the accounts payable department is to provide financial, administrative, and clerical support to an organization: This team is responsible for managing the entire process of accounts payable.
-This is a role critical to the accounting branch of the company and involves the coding, approval, payment, and reconciliation of vendor invoices.
+The accounts payable department provides financial, administrative, and clerical support to an organization.
+This team is responsible for managing the entire accounts payable process, which is critical to the company’s accounting branch and involves the coding, approval, payment, and reconciliation of vendor invoices.

 Each responsibility of the accounts payable team helps to improve the payment process and ensure payments are only made on legitimate and accurate bills and invoices.
-A knowledgeable and well-managed accounts payable department can save your organization considerable amounts of time and money with regard to the AP process.
+A knowledgeable and well-managed accounts payable department can save your organization considerable amounts of time and money regarding the AP process.

-Armed with automation capabilities, AP teams can easily decide when to pay invoices (to avoid late fees or capitalize on early pay discounts) as well as how to pay (via paper check, ACH, or through virtual cards where you earn cash-back rebates).
+Armed with automation capabilities, AP teams can easily decide when to pay invoices (to avoid late fees or capitalize on early pay discounts) and how to pay (via paper check, ACH, or through virtual cards where you earn cash-back rebates).
 Organizations, in turn, gain more control over outgoing cash and can even transform AP from a cost center to a profit center.

 What are bills payable?